A Simple Guide to Wheel Finishes

 Finally, in case these aren’t enough options for you, you can customize the type of shine you like.
 Wheels can be made with matte (a flatter shine), gloss (high shine), satin (in between matte and gloss) and mirror (reflective) options.
 You can mix and match these on different parts of the wheel face.

 Excited by all these wheel options?
 Overwhelmed?
-Learn more about how to shop for custom wheels in our blog, or just come on in with your questions.
+Learn more about how to shop for custom wheels in our Learning Center, or just come on in with your questions.